GamepadSquire

 Forge Your Path with Confidence

 These 7 crucial steps will help you navigate The Outer Worlds 2's unforgiving universe while avoiding permanent mistakes.
-While still in development, the sequel builds upon the original game's foundation of meaningful choices that permanently affected faction relationships and story outcomes.
+Released in late 2025, the sequel builds upon the original game's foundation of meaningful choices that permanently affected faction relationships and story outcomes.

 The complex reputation system means dialogue choices have lasting consequences with no reload options for major decisions.
-Strategic planning in character creation using the six core attributes and exploring side quests for essential progression benefits will serve you well.
+Strategic planning in character creation using Backgrounds, Traits, and Skills and exploring side quests for essential progression benefits will serve you well.
 Resource management remains crucial for long-term success.

 Remember to save frequently before major decisions.
 With these guidelines, you're ready to forge your own path through the stars.